 Film Studies is a course that will explore numerous cinematic topics.
 Students will analyze various periods, genres, and styles of films while learning the various audio/visual traits and tricks that filmmakers use to craft their works.
 Along the way, they'll be watching, interpreting, and discussing a wide assortment of movies to supplement their understanding of these topics.
-Students should possess a good attitude and a willingness to try new things.
-Good attendance and participation are a must!
 Students must have a written consent form signed by their parent/guardian at the start of the semester.

-# America in Vietnam
+#1524 America in Vietnam

-Elective for grades 9-12, Semester course\\PREREQUISITE: None 1/2 Credit Fee: None
+Elective for grades 9-12, Semester course 1/2 Credit